l00nix/displaypistats/README.md

 <a name="Rotation"/>

-## Rotate the writing direction of the Display
+## Rotate the direction of the Display

 Depending on how you are connecting the OLED display to your Raspberry Pi you may have to change the rotation of the text displayed on the OLED.
 If you want to change the rotation you need to add the following line in the python script `/usr/local/etc/displaypistats`